 Manufacturing Process

-Pectin requires a specific process with high sugar content, low pH (high acidity), and very precise temperature control during cooking and depositing.
-Gelatin processes are typically less sensitive to these factors.
+Pectin requires a specific process: high sugar, low pH, precise temperature control during cooking and depositing.
+Gelatin processes are less finicky.

 Shelf Life and Stability

-Pectin gummies generally exhibit less "weeping" (syneresis) and maintain their shape better under heat stress.
-Gelatin gummies can be more susceptible to moisture absorption and deformation in high heat.
+Pectin gummies tend to weep less (that's syneresis) and hold their shape better under heat.
+Gelatin gummies can absorb moisture and deform in high heat.

 Flavor and Ingredient Compatibility

-The high-acid environment needed for pectin gels can enhance fruit flavors but may limit compatibility with certain active ingredients or nutrients that are pH-sensitive.
-Gelatin systems offer more pH flexibility.
+The high-acid environment needed for pectin can boost fruit flavors but might limit some pH-sensitive active ingredients.
+Gelatin offers more pH flexibility.